Nobel Peace Prize Laureate Muratov Diagnosed With Eye Burns After Attack - Reports - UrduPoint

 On Thursday, Muratov was doused with oil paint mixed with acetone on the train traveling from Moscow to the Russian city of Samara.
 He said the assailant shouted "Muratov, this is for our guys!"

-According to the news outlet, Samara doctors examined Muratov after the attack.
+Muratov's newspaper said Samara doctors examined him after the attack.
 He was diagnosed with burns to the eyes and conjunctiva, while the cornea is intact.

 The Organization for Security and Co-operation in Europe (OSCE) has called for the attackers to be brought to justice.